Bicycle and road safety

 - At night, wear bright clothing and use effective lights

-- Although not obligatory, it is strongly recommended that you wear a bike helmet.
+- Although not obligatory for adults, it is strongly recommended that you wear a bike helmet.
+For children under 12, helmets are mandatory.

 Remember that you are cycling on roads at your own risk and that you are responsible for accidents which may occur to yourself, or to the detriment of a third party, as a consequence of your inappropriate behaviour regarding the Code de la Route, the road traffic conditions and predictable dangers under normal circumstances.
 You should have compulsory civil liability insurance.